Succession Plan: A Comprehensive Planning Framework

 Implementing development programs

 Development programs catered to each critical role or potential successor should be created to provide the necessary support, training, and experiences to enhance their skills in preparation for future responsibilities.
-This step is crucial for nurturing and guiding individuals on their journey towards leadership positions.
+This step is crucial for nurturing and guiding individuals toward leadership positions.
+Effective succession planning is essential in implementing these development programs to ensure smooth transitions and maintain leadership continuity.
 This should include creating the following:

 During the development phase, clear and consistent communication and feedback are crucial in keeping all stakeholders informed and providing regular, timely feedback to shape and develop the critical roles’ required behaviours.